Space Operations Badge: Space and Missile Badge

 The Air Force Space and Missile Badge (AFSMB) was a military badge of the United States Air Force which was awarded to airmen who completed space operations and missile training.
-It initially replaced the Missile Badge when the space and missile operations fields were merged.
+It was introduced in 1982 and initially replaced the Missile Badge when the space and missile operations fields were merged.
 However, the Missile Badge was reinstated in 2009, and the space and missile careers were split in 2013.

 The Air Force Space and Missile Badge was presented in three grades being that of basic, senior, and master.
 The basic badge was awarded for completion of initial space training while the senior and master badges were awarded based on years of service in Air Force Space assignments; for officer the steps occur at seven and fifteen years respectively.
 For enlisted personnel the senior badge was awarded upon attaining a "7 skill level" and the master badge as a Master Sergeant or above with five years in the specialty from award of the senior badge.
 The grades of the Air Force Space and Missile badge were denoted by a star (senior) and wreath (master) centered above the decoration.

 The Space and Missile Badge was also awarded to U.S. Army officers who graduated from the functional area 40A (Army Space Operations Officer) course, becoming the first Air Force badge awarded by another service.